 Almost all of these cases need more specific comments about what errors they are ignoring.

-#1 Updated by Isaiah DeRose-Wilson almost 5 years ago
+#1 Updated by Isaiah DeRose-Wilson about 5 years ago

 Interesting, I guess I will have to get over my hate for @... nah I don't think that's possible!